nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 ## Qualifiers ##

-In GP systems, uncateogirsed data may have additional coded or structured attributes that refine or expand the meaning of the coded element of the record.
-These additional attributes are commonly known as qualifiers.
+Qualifiers are used to refine the meaning of the coded element of the record.

 Each provider system supports a different set of qualifiers.
 However, there are three key qualifiers that are common across all provider systems: